giorgio-villani/bash-tests/README.md

 # bash-tests
+list of setup scripts that can be used in stackscripts

-## get IP addresses
+## obtaining IP addresses
 curl -4 icanhazip.com
 curl -6 icanhazip.com